-- Students receiving VA benefits are required by the Department of Veterans Affairs to maintain regular class attendance and satisfactory progress. - Course numbers 100 or above are not acceptable for veterans' benefits.
-TV courses and Individual/Independent Study courses are not acceptable for veterans' benefits.
+Students receiving VA benefits are required by the Department of Veterans Affairs to maintain regular class attendance and satisfactory progress.

-- 3. Veterans, dependents, and reservists must declare a major and are responsible for enrolling only in classes required for their major.
-Failure to take proper classes can lead to reduction or termination of benefits. - 4.
-Any student receiving VA educational benefits who has accumulated 30 or more units, must have an A.A./A.S. degree evaluation before they can be certified for benefits. - 5.
+- Veterans, dependents, and reservists must declare a major and are responsible for enrolling in classes required for their major.
+Failure to take proper classes can lead to reduction or termination of benefits. - 3.
+Any student receiving VA educational benefits who has accumulated 30 or more units, must have an A.A./A.S. degree evaluation before they can be certified for benefits. - 4.
 Students may receive benefits when repeating a course in which a grade of "F" or "NC" was received if the course is required or a prerequisite to a required course.
 In some instances, a grade of "D" may be repeated if it is noted that a grade of "C" or better is required.
-Notify the Veterans Office of any course you are planning to repeat. - 6.
+Notify the Veterans Office of any course you are planning to repeat. - 5.
 Less than semester length courses are certified by the Veterans Office for the exact dates of the course only, and not for the entire semester.
-Check with the Veterans Office before registering for a course that does not begin on the first date of the semester and end on the last date of the semester. - 7.
+Check with the Veterans Office before registering for a course that does not begin on the first date of the semester and end on the last date of the semester. - 6.
 The Veterans Office must report status changes as well as withdrawals immediately to the Department of Veterans Affairs.
-In order to avoid possible overpayment of benefits and subsequent billing from the Department of Veterans Affairs, it is imperative that students collecting benefits report all course changes, withdrawals, etc. immediately to the Admissions Office and the Veterans Office.

-8. The unit load requirement for students receiving VA educational benefits is:
+In order to avoid possible overpayment of benefits and subsequent billing from the Department of Veterans Affairs, it is imperative that students collecting benefits report all course changes, withdrawals, etc. immediately to the Admissions Office and the Veterans Office. - 7.
+The unit load requirements for students receiving VA educational benefits are: